2022–23 Segunda División de Fútbol Salvadoreño

-The 2022–23 season (officially known as Liga de Plata and also as Torneo Luis Baltazar Ramírez) will be El Salvador's Segunda División de Fútbol Salvadoreño.
-The season will be split into two championships Apertura 2022 and Clausura 2023.
+The 2022–23 season (officially known as Liga de Plata and also as Torneo Luis Baltazar Ramírez) was El Salvador's Segunda División de Fútbol Salvadoreño.
+The season was split into two championships: Apertura 2022 and Clausura 2023.
 The champions of the Apertura and Clausura play the direct promotion playoff every year.
 The winner of that series ascends to Primera División de Fútbol de El Salvador.